Jandals/HairNet/README.md

 # Attention:
 HairNet does not yet work in Blender 2.80.
-It appears than a bug in Blender is keeping it from working.
-It should be resolved but there's no way to set a schedule for when.
+It appears that a bug in Blender is keeping it from working.
+It should be resolved eventually, but there's no way to set a schedule for when.

 HairNet for 2.79 still works.